home-assistant/home-assistant.io/source/_components/wink.markdown

 You can use the service wink/add_new_devices to pull any newly paired Wink devices to an already running instance of Home-Assistant.
 Any new devices will also be added if Home-Assistant is restarted.

 <p class='note'>
-The Wink hub, by default can only be accessed via the cloud.
+The Wink hub, by default, can only be accessed via the cloud.
 This means it requires an active internet connection and you will experience delays when controlling and updating devices (~3s).
 </p>